3 Ways MSPs Make Mistakes with Creating Backups

 Further reading Local Storage as a Backup Destination

 Further reading Compare AWS, Microsoft Azure and Google Cloud for Backup

 This one applies when you have that customer-owner who did all the IT before you got there.
 They seem to want to share the load – which, at first sounds great.
 But in the long run, it only complicates the delivery of your service.
 For example, let’s say they want to be notified when a backup job fails (because they want to be the first one to address to save the expense of you doing it).
 Then a job fails and they don’t see the alert.
 Who gets blamed?
 Right… you.

 Good Backup is All in the Planning

-In essence, all three of these ways simply boil down to you concretely defining what your backup service offering looks like and how it’s going to be executed.
+In essence, all three of these ways simply boil down to you concretely defining what your backup service offering and backup strategy look like and how they are going to be executed.
 Remember, despite the fact that customers want you to do things “the way they always have,” your business relied on consistency.
 Consistency breeds predictability (as much as is possible with backups) which, in turn, breeds profitability.

 Part of the answer lies in you planning out what every facet of the service should look like, who is responsible, what the standard process will be, and how you’ll charge for it.
 Doing anything to the contrary only opens you up to risk exposure when that arrangement you made that one time with that one customer goes South and you’re left having to pick up the backup pieces.

 Learn about more common backup mistakes MSPs make by watching the recorded webinar:

 In this educational webcast Nick Cavalancia, former MSP owner, Microsoft Cloud and Datacenter MVP, and Steve Putnam, Senior Cloud Services Architect and Engineer with MSP The PC Wizard, discuss and explain how to avoid: